 Don’t use an audio Bible exclusively.

 As I mentioned above, the narrator has made choices about emotion and emphasis.
-If you exclusively listen to an audio Bible then you will start to believe that the way they read it is the only way to read it!
+If you exclusively listen to an audio Bible then you will start to believe the way they read it is the only way to read it!
 (This is bad.
 Really bad.)

 It is no different from only reading your favorite author, only listening to your favorite preacher, or only getting tips from your favorite blogger.
 You get pigeon-holed in your view of a certain verse, section, or book.
 And you stop going to the Holy Spirit for insight.
 (And rumor has it, He knows the Book quite a bit better than your favorite author, preacher, blogger, or narrator.)